 Workplace-Specific Training: A reminder is given to facility supervisory staff that to complete the educational process successful participants must return to work and be provided with workplace-specific training.

-Participants attending this course are required to supply and wear their own CSA approved head protection, layered clothing, and appropriate footware suitable for a cemetary work environment.
+Personal Protective Equipment: Participants attending this course are required to supply and wear their own CSA-approved footwear suitable for a cemetery work environment.
 No exceptions.